AleGuarnieri/aleguarnieri.github.io/index.md

 I strongly believe in continuous learning, so I'm sharing here the activities I do to enrich my knowledge about this wonderful field.

 My dream?
-To keep learning and use my expertise to work and volunteer in the areas in which data science can be applied, giving back what I learned and contributing to have a positive impact in our society 🙂
+To keep learning and use my expertise to work and volunteer in the areas in which data science can be applied, giving back what I learned and contributing to have a positive impact in our society :earth_africa:

 <br/>
 <br/>